OfficeDev/open-xml-docs/docs/spreadsheet/how-to-get-worksheet-information-from-a-package.md

 ms.localizationpriority: high
 ---

-# Get worksheet information from an Open XML package (Open XML SDK)
+# Get worksheet information from an Open XML package

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve information from a worksheet in a Spreadsheet document.